-Children should still read out loud as often as possible and should read for at least 30 minutes three times a week.
+Accelerated Reader should be starting next week (separate information will be given about this) In the mean time, children should still read out loud as often as possible and should read for at least 30 minutes three times a week.
 The more you can talk to them about their book, the better: What has happened?
 Can you summarise the book?
 Were there any interesting words?
 How do you think the story is going?

 Children in Key Stage 2 should know all of their multiplication tables (and related division facts) and be able to recall them quickly and accurately.
 There are some easy to use websites, apps and books which can help increase this knowledge but simply asking them to recite them, write them out or answer quick-fire questions (really easy to do on the move too!)
+We are also completing fortnightly arithmetic tests to check their understanding.
+These papers should be being brought home so that children can concentrate on improving one question type per week.
+Redo the question, alter the digits, find the errors to see if they can improve their knowledge.

 Home Learning Activities: